NEW: Justice, FDA investigators at facility tied to meningitis outbreak

 Fungal meningitis is very rare and, unlike viral and bacterial meningitis, is not contagious.

-Dr. William Schaffner, chairman of the Department of Preventive Medicine at Vanderbilt University Medical Center, told CNN that fungal infections are not usually mild.
+Dr. William Schaffner, chairman of the Department of Preventive Medicine at Vanderbilt University Medical Center, said fungal infections are not usually mild.
 He said when a fungus invades small blood vessels, it can cause them to clot or bleed, which can lead to symptoms of small strokes.

 In addition to typical meningitis symptoms such as headache, fever, nausea and stiffness of the neck, people with fungal meningitis may also experience confusion, dizziness and discomfort from bright lights.
 Patients might just have one or two of these symptoms, the CDC says.